artemkv/artemkv.github.io/ai_general_methods.md

 - This is a base case against which all the other search is compared
 - **Depth-first** search: when you build the tree of choices, you always explore the leftmost branch first (until you see the end node, or until you reach the dead end and backtrack)
 - **Breath-first** search: you build the tree of choices level by level, until you see the end node
-- DFS and BFS is almost the same implementation, the only difference is where you put the expanded nodes on the queue (front or back)
+- DFS and BFS is almost the same implementation, the only difference is where you put the expanded nodes on the queue (front or back).
+That said, BFS has worse space requirements
 - The great optimization is not to expand any node twice (by keeping the nodes we already visited in a separate list)
+- **DFS-ID** (DFS - iterative deepening): set max depth, perform DFS.
+If found, return.
+If didn't, increase max depth, repeat (from the root)
+- **Uniform cost search**: when exploring branches, remember the cost of the full path to the current node (from the root).
+When deciding, which node to expand next, expand the one with the lowest cost (same principle as Dijkstra)
 - **Hill climbing**: when you expand the node, always go into the one that gets you closer to the goal, discard all the rest
 - You just need to use some kind of heuristic that can tell you whether you are getting closer to the goal (so-called informed search)
 - In case of searching for the path on the map, you could measure direct distance between 2 points (how a crow would fly from A to B)